oneapi-src/level-zero-tests/BUILD.md

 ### Dependencies
-For building against level-zero, you can either build against the version you have installed on your system (automatic, Linux only), or specify an install prefix with the `L0_ROOT` cmake flag during configuration.
+For building against level-zero, you can either build against the version you have installed on your system (automatic, Linux only), or specify an install prefix with the `CMAKE_PREFIX_PATH` cmake flag during configuration.
-This `L0_ROOT` must point to the top-level install directory where level-zero was installed. for example: `-DL0_ROOT=/home/username/level-zero/build/output/`.
+This `CMAKE_PREFIX_PATH` must point to the top-level install directory where level-zero was installed. for example: `-DCMAKE_PREFIX_PATH=/home/username/level-zero/build/output/`.

 Some benchmarks written against OpenCL are included to enable easy performance comparisons.
 These benchmarks will be built automatically if OpenCL is available